andykoswara/adme_tox/README.md

 ```
 ## Folder Taxonomy

-The folders are arranged as follows:
+The directory is arranged as follows:
 - ./adme_tox/
   - rdkit_ecfp/
-  - cddd/
-  - adme_utils.py
-  - cddd_adme.py
-  - rdkit_ecfp.py

-The main folder ./adme_tox/ is where all the files are, including main and utility files.
-The subseqent folders are "results" folders each corresponding to a choice of molecular encoding (i.e. rdkit + ecfp or cddd).
-In each results folder, there are more folders corresponding to each label of interest.
-For instance, in .adme_tox/rdkit_ecfp/, we have:

-- ./admet_tox/
-	- rdkit_ecfp/
   	- VeryToxic/
+		- forgif/
+		- NonToxic_umap_2d.png
+		- NonToxic_raw_umap_2d.csv
+		- NonToxic_umap_3d.gif
+		- NonToxic_raw_umap_3d.csv
+		- NonToxic_rfc.txt
+		- NonToxic_rfc.png
+		- e3606_d2_fsqrt_ms4_ml9_rfc.pkl
+		- NonToxic_test_smiles_rdkit_ecfp.csv
+		- NonToxic_train_smiles_rdkit_ecfp.csv
   	- NonToxic/
   	- MC/
   	- DILI/

-Each of the "label" folder contains the outcome of the code.
-More description on this in the results folder section below.
+  - cddd/
+  - adme_tox_dataset/
+  - adme_utils.py
+  - cddd_main.py
+  - rdkit_ecfp_main.py

+The main folder ./adme_tox/ is where all both the main execution and utility files are.
+The main files are categorized according to a method of encoding (i.e. rdkit + ecfp or cddd).
+They share a lot of the same lines of code and are redundant but for clarity.
+The folders within the main folder are "results" folders each corresponding to a choice of molecular encoding.
+In each results folder, there are "label" folders each corresponding to an ADME/Tox indication of interest.
+For instance, in .adme_tox/rdkit_ecfp/, we have VeryToxic, Nontoxic, MC, and DILI folders.
+The same applies to .adme_tox/cddd/.
+In every label folder is the output of the main files.
+All the training and test sets are in adme_tox_dataset/ which is again categorized according to the particular label of interest.
+The input is stored in .csv format.
+They are a list of molecular SMILE string associated with a binary classification of a yes (1) or a no (0).
+For e.g. under the "adme_tox_dataset/VeryToxic/VeryToxic_train.csv" folder, a 1 is a very toxic molecule while a 0 is not.
+This logic applies to all other training and test sets.

+## Main Files
-The main files are:

-1. cddd_adme.py and rdkit_ecfp_adme.py optimize the hyperparameters of a random forest using a particular ADME/Tox training set and using machine-driven autoencoding and knowledge-driven molecular descriptors, respectively.
+The main files - cddd_main.py and rdkit_ecfp_main.py optimizes the hyperparameters of a random forest algorithm using an particular training set associated with an ADME/Tox label. cddd_main.py does so using machine-driven autoencoding while rdkit_ecfp_main.py with human-driven molecular descriptors.
 Each file differs in that it contains different functions for the molecular encoding, but share the same workflow as shown in the image above.
-Noteworthy parts of the main files are explained in the next section.

-2. admet_utils.py defines the set of functions shared by the two main files.
-There are a lot of details here so please look into the script for more info.

-## Main Files

-The cddd_adme.py and rdkit_ecfp_adme.py have different embedded functions which differently compute the molecular encoding, but share the same main structure.
-Here, we will summarize the main structure.
-It starts with initial parameters, such as choice of label and molecular encoding:

 ```ruby
 ## initial params